-Collections contain a named set of taxonomies, each of which contains a set of categories.
-The schema can associate fields with taxonomies.
-Searches can then efficiently match all items in a given category, or in the children of a given category.

-- A set of Orderings Documents in the collection, or a subset of documents in the collection, may be placed in a specific order.
+- A Schema for each type of document.
+This controls how each field in the document is handled when indexing and searching.
+In addition, the schema contains a set of patterns used to determine how to handle new fields whether to raise an error for them, or add an appropriate field configuration for them. - A set of Categorisers These can can be applied to parts of a document for tasks such as identifying the language of a piece of text. - A set of Category Hierarchies Fields in documents can be attached to categories.
+Searches can then efficiently match all items in a given category, or in the children of a given category. - A set of Orderings Documents in the collection, or a subset of documents in the collection, may be placed in a specific order.
 Search results may then be sorted by this ordering, and the position of a particular document in the ordering may be determined efficiently. - A set of Pipes These allow custom manipulation of documents to be performed, with the output sent to a subsequent pipe, or to the index.
 Note this subsystem doesn't feel elegant and clean, and may therefore be entirely replaced at some point in the near future by an alternative approach, such as Lua scripting.